 Too often, tech companies create jargon-filled materials for their consumers to relay how data is being used, collected, and transmitted.
 These policies should be created in a way that is accessible and understood by an average consumer.

 As an example, the Metadistretti e-monitor, a device that tracks recovering cardiac patients, comes with information about how data is collected, where it is disseminated, and how it is through a user-friendly app.
-This consumer-centered approach is key when cultivating brand trust.
+This consumer-centered approach in technology is key when cultivating brand trust.

 Educate about the importance of data